AuTURBO/ros-app-tb3-hand-motion-teleop/README.md

 # ros-app-tb3-hand-motion-teleop
-* This code uses hand motion to control the TurtleBot3
+* This code uses Raspberry Pi3(RASP3) and Sense HAT module.
+* Accelerometer on Sense HAT to sense the status of hand to control the TurtleBot3

 # Package configuration
 * hand_motion : Publishing package of RASP3 on Hand